brightbox/docs.brightbox.com/content/reference/cloud-ips.md

 Custom reverse DNS for Cloud IPs is covered in the [DNS reference](/reference/dns/) and in the [CLI Reverse DNS Guide](/guides/cli/reverse-dns/).

-### Port Translators
+### Port Translation

-Port Translators allow you to change the destination port of a tcp or udp connection on a particular Cloud IP.
-They can be used to host multiple distinct services on the same port on a single Cloud Server or Load Balancer.
-They're most commonly used to host multiple SSL sites on the same Cloud Server.
+Port Translation enables you to change the destination port of a tcp or udp connection on a Cloud IP.
+They can be used to host multiple distinct services on the same port on a single Cloud Server or Load Balancer and can also be used to host multiple SSL sites on the same Cloud Server.

-See the [Port Translator guide](/guides/cli/port-translators/) for a walk through on how to use them.
+See the [Port Translation guide](/guides/cli/port-translation/) for a walk through on how to use them.

-#### Translations and Firewalling
+#### Port Translation and Firewalling

-Port Translations happen before [firewall rules](/reference/firewall/) are applied.
-So for example, if you're translating port
+Cloud IPs (and therefore Port Translation) act on traffic before the [Cloud Firewall](/reference/firewall/).
+So, for example, if you're translating source port <code>443</code> on a Cloud IP to destination port <code>2443</code>
-<code>443</code> to port <code>2443</code>, then your firewall rules
+on a Cloud Server, your firewall rules would need to allow port
-need to allow port <code>2443</code>.
+<code>2443</code>.

-#### Translations and Load Balancers
+#### Port Translation and Load Balancers

 Cloud IPs with port translations can of course be mapped to [load balancers](/reference/load-balancers/) too.
-You need to specify your load balancer listeners to use the translated port.
-So if you're translating port <code>443</code> to port <code>2443</code> then your load balancer needs a listener on port <code>2443</code>.
+You need to specify your load balancer listeners to use the translated destination port.
+So, if you're translating port <code>443</code> to port <code>2443</code> then your load balancer needs a listener on port <code>2443</code>.